A monetary system whose ordinary commercial operation generates continuous, non-speculative Bitcoin acquisition at spot.

 Publicly traded Bitcoin treasury companies collectively hold more than 1.1 million BTC.
 These positions were accumulated through capital markets: equity offerings, convertible notes, preferred stock.
 The capital structure that funded this accumulation was appropriate to the phase it served.
 What the currency layer adds is a second channel: Bitcoin acquisition funded not by capital markets, but by customers.

-When a consumer purchases a ₿USD token, one dollar enters the system and purchases Bitcoin at spot.
+When a consumer purchases ₿USD, one dollar enters the system and purchases Bitcoin at spot.
 No equity is raised.
 No note is issued.
 No obligation matures into a cash demand.
 The customer's fiat is the capital, and the product they receive is a service, not a debt instrument.
 The same applies to every ₿OND deposited and every ₿ILL issued.
 Each product generates a Bitcoin purchase funded by the end user.

 Fee revenue from operations creates a cash flow stream that is independent of Bitcoin's spot price in any given quarter.
 This changes the character of the business.
 A company whose economics are defined entirely by BTC price exposure behaves like a leveraged position.
 A company with recurring revenue from monetary infrastructure behaves like an operating business, and the market has historically valued the two very differently.
 Infrastructure businesses command premiums based on throughput, network effects, and switching costs.
 The evolution from position to platform is not just an operational shift.
 It is a re-rating event.